 The Delivery Suite / High Dependency Unit consists of 16 all stage rooms which can accommodate antenatal, intrapartum, post-natal and gynaecology clients depending on clinical need.
-This area also manages the Pregnancy Induction Assessment Unit (PIAS) where care is provided for induction of labour, external cephalic versions, iron and intragram infusions.
-The multidisciplinary team works collaboratively with WCHN Midwifery Group Practice.
-There are approximately 4700 births per year at the WCHN.
+There are approximately 4700 births per year at the WCH.
+The Delivery Suite team also works collaboratively with WCHN Midwifery Group Practice.
 Working in this area provides Midwives with experience in caring for a variety of women across all risk groups.

 The Postnatal ward has 35 beds with the average length of stay being 24-48 hours.
 We take pride in the fact that we are BFHI accredited, with support available from a Lactation Consultant each day.
 We provide a home visiting service/domiciliary care as well as a Postnatal Baby Clinic which delivers outpatient services for neonatal follow-up.

 The SCBU has 35 beds and cares for babies from 32 weeks gestation onwards.
 This area provides respiratory and nutritional support to babies and supports parents in preparation for discharge.
 This unit works collaboratively with Neonatal Intensive Care.

 Women's Assessment Service